-Wondering if Tinder Boosts are worth the cost?
+Wondering if Tinder Boosts and Super Boosts are worth the cost?
 Spoiler alert: they are, provided you live in a more densely populated area and you know how to use them wisely.

-This quick guide has everything you need to know about this Tinder feature, including what a Boost does, and the best time to use it!
+This quick guide has everything you need to know about this Tinder feature, including what a boost is, what it does, and the best time to use it!

 Tinder Boosts Explained